12 Ways To Improve Your Performance at Work

 Top-performing employees are often the ones who receive raises and job promotions.
 You can take certain actions to improve your work performance and help your supervisors think of you as one of their best staff members.
-In this article, we list 10 tips you can use to improve your work performance immediately.
+In this article, we list 12 tips to improve your work performance immediately.

 What is work performance?

 Work performance refers to your history of responsibilities and ability to complete your job well.
 Employers can measure your performance based on a variety of factors, including whether you complete tasks on time and according to expected standards.
 Considerations for pay raises and promotions are often based on your performance metrics, so improving your productivity is an effective way to advance your career.

 No matter where you are in your career, you can set goals to improve your work performance.
 Doing so can help you to have more career options, give you more job security and possibly lead to higher compensation.
 Improving your work performance can make you a more valuable employee and an asset to any company.
 It can also help you achieve a sense of satisfaction about the work that you do.

 Related: Setting Goals to Improve Your Career